 Whether you ride the boardwalk on a cruiser or pedal high speed with traffic, a bike ride definitely qualifies as aerobic exercise.
 Aerobic exercise uses large muscle groups of the lower body repetitively and steadily for a minimum of 12 minutes.
 Go out for a ride to burn calories and build cardiorespiratory health and stamina.

 Aerobic exercise, along with strength training, forms the foundation of fitness programs.
 You’ll want to perform it for 30 to 60 minutes, three to five days a week, for a minimum of 150 minutes per week, according to the Centers for Disease Control and Prevention.

 Biking, indoor cycling, walking, swimming, jogging, dancing and elliptical and treadmill machines offer choices for aerobic workouts.
 Unlike other forms of aerobic exercise, biking has additional benefits for people who suffer from arthritis or are more than 50 pounds overweight, as it helps the heart without stressing the back and leg joints.

-Proper bike fit helps you avoid overuse injuries, particularly of the knee, if you pursue cycling as your principal aerobic exercise.
+Proper bike fit helps you avoid overuse injuries, particularly of the knee, if you pursue cycling as your main aerobic exercise.
 At a group indoor cycling class, arrive early and ask the class instructor for help is setting the height and forward or rear position of the seat and handlebars.
 On a road or mountain bike, update the seat to an anatomically designed model and set the seat post so your knee is slightly bent when on a full downstroke.